andotalao24/andotalao24.github.io/_pages/about.md

 - /about.html

 ---
 I am a PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/).
 I was a scholar in the [MATS](https://www.matsprogram.org/) program, working on reasoning at Prof. [Dawn Song](https://dawnsong.io/)'s Lab.
 I obtained my Master's degree in Computer Science at UMass Amherst where I was lucky to be advised by Prof. [Andrew McCallum](https://people.cs.umass.edu/~mccallum/) and Prof. [Hong Yu](https://www.cics.umass.edu/faculty/directory/hong_yu).
 I finished my undergraduate study in Computer Science at HKUST.
-My research focuses on making language models more reliable and consistent, and on developing methods to better understand how they process and represent information, so that we can diagnose errors and improve their overall quality.
+I study and evaluate how LLMs process input information and when their answer can go wrong, so we can improve their reliability in everyday applications.

 <mark>I am seeking a research internship for Summer 2026.
 Please feel free to contact me if you believe there is a potential fit</mark>.